Dakota Rail Regional Trail

 Over 100 miles of the regional trail system are maintained in the winter, generally from mid-November through March.
 This is achieved through a partnership between Three Rivers and local cities.

 Dakota Rail Regional Trail is plowed in Minnetonka Beach, Mound (County Road 110 to Seton Channel), Spring Park, Wayzata and Orono.
 Other segments of the trail are not maintained.
-See complete winter trail maintenance information.
+See winter trail maintenance information.

 Volunteers Needed

 Become a Park Patroller.
 Help park guests and enjoy the outdoors!
-Learn more about becoming a park patrol volunteer.

 Related News